A History of Anorexia while Skiing: Part Two

 Yesterday I talked about what the family ski holidays meant in the early years of my illness.
 2003, when I was 21, was something of a turning point.
 I'd just split up with my boyfriend of four years (at least in part because of my being ill), and was teaching in Germany for a year, as part of my degree; I was lonely and miserable and not eating was a way of dulling the pain, stopping me feeling anything much.
 It was difficult making the transition from a solitary, completely controlled, at least superficially adult life to being with my parents, being a daughter again, and a daughter to be worried about.

-This year we went to the Dolomites instead of the Alps, stopping over in Venice on the way.
+This year we went to the Dolomites instead of the Alps, stopping over for some quiet wintry Venetian sunshine on the way.
 In the hotel in the mountains, I shared a room with my mother, and, sitting in bed on the first evening, I wrote of how I was dreading the first real skiing breakfast - the first breakfast at which I really will have to eat something, or they'll shout or cry or not let me ski or something (16.02.03).
 After the first half-day's skiing we'd been graced with a mountain-top sunset, and I'd toasted it with hot chocolate.
-And at dinner we'd talked of happiness/contentment, how easy it is to be the former and hard the latter - and of course I'm neither, but only just keeping my head above misery - and hoping they didn't see it.
+And at dinner we'd talked of happiness/contentment, how easy it is to be the former and hard the latter -- and of course I'm neither, but only just keeping my head above misery -- and hoping they didn't see it.